alfonzii/ironsign/README.md

 # ironsign

 > [!WARNING]
-> This project is in early development and is not guaranteed to be secure or stable.
+> This project was developed as university research project and is not guaranteed to be secure or stable.
 Use at your own risk.

 Prototype of an MPC/TSS-based Bitcoin signing system with: